thefrontside/effection/website/docs/guides/lifecycle.md

 Halting a Task means that the task itself is cancelled, it also causes any Task that has been spawned from the Task to be halted.

-We have previsouly mentioned that when an error occurs in a Task, the task becomes errored, and also causes its parent to become errored.
+We have previously mentioned that when an error occurs in a Task, the task becomes errored, and also causes its parent to become errored.
 However, if a Task is halted, the parent task is unaffected.